jamespeterschinner/async_v20/README.rst

 ---------

 - Exposes the entire v20 API
 - No `*args, **kwargs` In client methods.
-So no guessing what arguments a method takes
+Therefore no need to guess what arguments a method takes
 - Serialize objects directly into `pandas.Series` objects
 - Construct *concurrent* trading algorithms